alexwlchan/alexwlchan.net/src/_drafts/reflecting-on-bad-life-choices.md

 ## What next?

 There's one thing I didn't manage to get working.
-If you look back at the original example, the suggestion was to use a standalone variable, not a function:
+If you look back at the original chat message, the suggestion was to use a standalone variable, not a function:

 ```python
 a, b, c, d = Trues
 ```

 It should be possible to make this work, by shoving all the interesting logic inside the `__iter__` method of the `Trues` object.
-This is the method that gets called when Python tries to iterate over something; for example, when it's trying to extract something to unpack it.
+This is the method that gets called when Python tries to iterate over something; for example, when it's trying to extract something to unpack it into a tuple.

 Here's a minimal example of how you could set up that `__iter__` method: